-She lost her home, her job at the hair salon and stopped teaching dance out of shame.
-Cut off by her family, she signed over custody of her children to her parents and continued using, even after being hospitalized for sepsis and endocarditis, ultimately landing in the ICU for two weeks in 2011.
+She lost her home, her job at the hair salon, and stopped teaching dance out of shame.
+Cut off by her family, she signed over custody of her children to her parents and continued using, even after being hospitalized for sepsis and endocarditis, ultimately landing in the ICU for 2 weeks in 2011.

 “I remember waking up and actually being desperate to not go back to the environment I had been in, willing to do whatever someone told me to do,” Lyall recalls.